nate-parrott/Flashlight/README.md

 For examples, look at the ['say' example](https://github.com/nate-parrott/Flashlight/tree/master/PluginDirectory/say.bundle) or the [Pig Latin example](https://github.com/nate-parrott/Flashlight/tree/master/PluginDirectory/piglatin.bundle).

+** Debugging**

+Debugging support isn't the best right now — it's best to test as much of your code as possible in an ordinary Python script before running it in the plugin environment.

+If Flashlight encounters an error while running your Python script, you won't see any visible error — but you'll see messages like `Spotlight: querying Flashlight plugins` in `console.app`.
+Expand these for a full stack trace of the error.

 *Please note that all Flashlight plugins currently share a 2-second quota.
 If you need to do costly things like network accesses, please do them in your Javascript inside the HTML you return.
 The [weather plugin](https://github.com/nate-parrott/Flashlight/tree/master/PluginDirectory/weather.bundle) is a good example of this.*

 ## How it works